FacilMap/Leaflet.DraggableLines/README.md

 * `latlng`: An instance of `L.LatLng` with the coordinates of the new point.

+#### `dragmouseover`, `dragmouseout`

+Fired when the user hovers or unhovers one of the draggable markers that is rendered on every line point.

+Carries an object with the following properties:
+* `layer`: The Polyline which the drag marker belongs to
+* `marker`: The marker, an instance of `L.DraggableLines.DragMarker`
+* `idx`: The index to which point the marker belongs.
+A number for simple Polylines, a tuple of two numbers for a MultiPolyline or a Polygon.

 ### Methods

 These methods can be called on instances of `L.DraggableLines`.